alanzanattadev/atom-molecule-dev-environment/doc/plugin-creator/create-plugin.md

 #### String

-You can also use a string containing the name of a file indicating that your package is enabled:
+The **isPackage** field can be a string that represents a filename that a file must have to qualify as a package.

 ``` js
 isPackage: ".flowconfig",